-For over 15 years, Borealis has supported businesses committed to maintaining productive and trusted relationships with their stakeholders.
+With 20 years, Borealis has supported businesses committed to maintaining productive and trusted relationships with their stakeholders.
 The software provides organizations with the tools they need to manage stakeholder engagements using a structured and standardized methodology that is transparent, traceable, and keeps them accountable.

 Companies use Borealis software to:

 Centralize stakeholder data: Easily centralize your data through multiple communications channels.
 All stakeholder information and engagement data are entered in a secure database that is always available, accurate, and up to date.
 Borealis ensures businesses always have a complete, real-time view of their stakeholder landscape.